Confluence Alternatives

 By Subrupt EditorialPublished Reviewed

-Decide by what the wiki is for.
+Quick map by wiki shape.
 Internal team docs without Jira: Slite.
-Public customer-facing knowledge base: Document360.
 Engineering docs in Git: GitBook.
-Notion-shaped team: Notion Wiki.
-Slack-team Q&A bot: Tettra.
+Public customer knowledge base: Document360.
+Team already in Notion: Notion Wiki.
+Slack-native team Q&A: Tettra.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.